inoxlang/inox/QUESTIONS.md

 **<summary>Is Inox a company ?
 What is the business model of Inox ?</summary>**

 Inox is not a company.
 I am working full-time on Inox and releasing the source code under the MIT license.\
-If you want the project to reach 1.0 consider donating through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t).
+Please consider donating through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t).

+I may develop closed-source services AROUND the project if I earn almost nothing in sponsorship.
+**Inox will always be licensed under the MIT license.**
 </details>

 _________